jaysowen/runpod-hunyuan/readme.md

 Welcome to the most awesome ComfyUI setup you'll ever encounter!
 This template comes packed with everything you need to start creating amazing AI-generated videos and images. 🚀

 UPDATE
+08/03/25
+- Added environment variables to control setup behavior:
+  - `SKIP_DOWNLOADS=true`: Skip downloading models
+  - `SKIP_NODES=true`: Skip installing custom nodes
+  - Perfect for network drives & persistent storage

 21/02/25
 - Added download-files.sh - Add your models to files.txt and './download-files.sh' on terminal to download all your files from hugginface
 - Updated Python to comfy recommened 3.12 - Uses Miniconda

 20/02/25
 - Everything working well now udpated to the latest Pytorch and Cuda (Better performance)
 - One anoying issue is the Easy Setnode refuse to work so I've created an alternative AllinoneUltra1.3 without that node

 ## ✨ Features